The Catonsville Farmers Market is a celebration of all things local, including local artisans and makers.

 For ideas and inspiration, please follow us on Facebook

 Thank you for supporting our farmers, local makers & food producers!
-In addition to fresh fruits and vegetables, meat, eggs, cheese, spices, wine, sweet treats, savory bread and sweet pastries, stock up on traditionally preserved jams and jellies, honey, seasonal cookbooks, soaps, lotions, healing salves and essential oils.
+In addition to fresh fruits and vegetables, meat, eggs, cheese, spices, wine, sweet treats, savory bread and sweet pastries, stock up on traditionally preserved jams and jellies, assorted nuts, honey and seasonal cookbooks.

 Eve’s Cheese will have colby, cheddar, cheddar with horseradish, smoked cheddar, jalapeno cheddar, Chesapeake Colby, Chipotle Colby, cheddar with garlic and chives, Italian Colby, and Colby with dill.
 All of Eve’s cheese comes in half pound blocks.
 The cheese is made from raw milk.
 Pick up from Blades Orchard.

 Kite Hill Farms will have her fabulous eggs, lamb, lamb chops, ground beef, beef steaks, pork chops, ground turkey, roasts, ham steaks, and Kate will have her locally raised selection of frozen meats, sausages, whole chickens, bone-in chicken breasts, wings and legs.

 Little Paris has added freshly prepared crepes to their repertoire and a lightly sweetened creamy filling to accompany the crepes.
 They will have their popular butter and almond-filled croissants as well as chocolate croissants and delicious assorted pastries.
 The much-loved Artisanal baguette, and a variety of freshly baked breads.
 Be sure to pick up their fabulous black bread with walnuts and raisins.
 It’s a great loaf to use for sandwiches, like chicken salad, and egg salad, and it makes great breakfast toast as well.

 King Mushrooms will have a variety of their fabulous mushrooms.